-- Meditation teachers with formal training/certification (such as iRest, Mindfulness Based Stress Reduction, Transcendental Meditation, etc.)
+- Meditation teachers with formal training/certification (such as iRest, Mindfulness-Based Stress Reduction, Transcendental Meditation, etc.)

-Prerequisites for training:
+Prerequisites for Attendance:

-All Level 2 Trainees must
+All Level 2 trainees must

 - Have foundational training in yoga and/or meditation (as listed above) unless otherwise approved by a faculty member.